Samsung DeX can connect to your PC or Mac, allowing you to run Android applications within Windows and macOS.

 KR: I’ve thoroughly enjoyed this conversation and appreciate the opportunity to be part of this message.
 I am thankful to Samsung for working with me to help schools receive the devices they need in a timely manner and I look forward to seeing the great work in education throughout our country.

-Stay tuned to Samsung Insights in the coming weeks for new conversations in the series.
-See all conversations here.
+Explore the ways Samsung’s remote learning solutions are helping schools keep up with the new normal.
 And keep up to date with the latest announcements and insights by following Taher Behbehani on Twitter.